 - 5. Permits to be issued in duplicate with the top copy being given to the person undertaking the work and the second copy retained by the person authorising it. - 6.
 General open-ended Hot Work Permits not to be permitted under any circumstances and to be task specific for the purpose of the contract works only. - 7.
 Unscheduled spot-checks to be made of the work during progress to ensure compliance with the Permit. - 8.
 On completion of the hot works, the person undertaking it to complete and return the Permit with the authorising person to check the work has been undertaken correctly and all personnel and equipment have been removed from the area. - Consideration to be given to taking photographs to prove that the hot work is complete and, where appropriate, thermal imaging equipment used to check that there are no incipient hot points. - 10.
-The Hot Work Permit system to be monitored, reviewed and, where necessary, amended on an ongoing basis to ensure it fully meets the business's needs.
+Where the property is operated as a business rather than a domestic residence, the Hot Work Permit system to be monitored, reviewed and, where necessary, amended on an ongoing basis to ensure it fully meets the business's needs.